HTTPArchive/almanac.httparchive.org/src/content/en/2019/cdn.md

 Using a CDN in this way can improve page performance in two ways:

 1. Reduce RTT for TCP and TLS negotiation.
-The speed of light is only so fast and CDNs offer a highly distributed set of datacenters that are closer to the end users.
+The speed of light is only so fast and CDNs offer a highly distributed set of data centers that are closer to the end users.
 In this way the logical (and physical) distance that packets must traverse to negotiate a TCP connection and perform the TLS handshake can be greatly reduced.

   Reducing RTT has three immediate benefits.
 First, it improves the time for the user to receive data, because TCP+TLS connection time are RTT-bound.
 Secondly, this will improve the time it takes to grow the congestion window and utilize the full amount of bandwidth the user has available.
 Finally, it reduces the probability of packet loss.
 When the RTT is high, network interfaces will time-out requests and resend packets.
 This can result in double packets being delivered.